Code-Institute-Submissions/DamSenton-Toki_JulyResub/README.md

 For extra style accross the page, I opted to use a new block divider, this was free to use from [Codepen.Io](https://codepen.io/stg/pen/ZYYQMJ)

-I took inspiration from previous projects and used old code such as my nav-bar-hide.js code and my back to top buttons.
+I took inspiration from previous projects and used old code such as card elements and footer icons.

+I gained a lot of inspiration from the Slack community and seeing all of their projects inspired my use of a review function.

 <hr>

 ## Special Thanks

+A huge thankyou to Code Institute for giving me this opportunity to learn this craft over the last year, while it hasn't always been easy or even enjoyable at points, it has always been worth it.

+A thankyou to my mentor Seun Owonikoko for her undivided support and inspiration, her suggestion for an article app really helped to tie this project together.

+A big thank you to my wife for her unlimited support through the late nights of me coding, and the subsequent stress of project deadlines.

+And congratulations to my past self for taking on this huge challenge and actually sticking to it.

+Sam.